dirkwhoffmann/Moira/Docs/Tutorials/UsingMoiraInYourOwnApp.md

 }
 ```

-As you can see, Moira inherits from the `SubComponent` class which is the base class of most Amiga components.
-One important purpose of the `SubComponent` class is to provide convinient access to all other components of the virtual Amiga.
-This is done by declaring a number of references that are initialized in the constructor:
+As you can see, Moira inherits from the `SubComponent` class, which serves as the base class for most Amiga components.
+One key role of the SubComponent class is to provide convenient access to the other components of the virtual Amiga.
+This is achieved by declaring several references that are initialized in the constructor:

 ```c++
 class SubComponent : public AmigaComponent {